xingbangzhou/mfx-js/README.md

 # MFX
-A completed integration of Micro Frontends Framework.
+A completed integration of Micro Frontends Framework, A common React App Cli.